COVID panel offers lessons learned, three years on

 “We can’t simply pretend that the next time around we’re going to be better off if we could insulate the scientists at the CDC [Centers for Disease Control and Prevention] and public health officials from politics,” said Mr. Edson, president of the COVID Collaborative, a bipartisan group of political and scientific leaders.
 “We need to recognize that what we need to do is a better job of managing the inherently political nature of pandemic response and mitigation – this tension between individual freedom and collective responsibility.”

-On May 11, the COVID public health emergency will officially end.
+On May 11, the COVID-19 public health emergency will officially end.
 With everything that citizens and the government have been through over the past three years, many are fatigued and would like to declare victory and move on.

-“I’m afraid that will be a ‘Mission Accomplished’ moment, putting COVID and the very real threat of new variants or new pathogens firmly in the rear-view mirror,” says Mr. Edson, a former deputy national security advisor to President George W. Bush.
+“I’m afraid that will be a ‘Mission Accomplished’ moment, putting COVID and the very real threat of new variants or new pathogens firmly in the rear-view mirror,” says Mr. Edson, a former deputy national security adviser to President George W. Bush.

-He and his co-authors are hoping their book will serve as “a wake-up call” and spark a renewed effort to understand what went wrong with the U.S. COVID response – and make necessary course corrections.
+He and his co-authors are hoping their book will serve as “a wake-up call” and spark a renewed effort to understand what went wrong with the U.S. COVID-19 response – and make necessary course corrections.

 A dispassionate report

-In late 2020, former Google executive and Obama science advisor Eric Schmidt brought together a few foundations to sponsor what they hoped would be a national commission on COIVD, similar to the one Congress established to look into the 9/11 attacks.
+In late 2020, former Google executive and Obama science adviser Eric Schmidt brought together a few foundations to sponsor what they hoped would be a national commission on COVID-19, similar to the one Congress established to look into the 9/11 attacks.
 They brought in Mr. Zelikow to lead the effort.

 Bipartisan bills were introduced in both the House and Senate to create such a commission, but the measures languished.
 Eventually, the group decided to publish its findings on its own.

 The book is dispassionate and straightforward, with relatable metaphors.
-Among them: The government during COVID was like a symphony without a conductor.
+Among them: The government during COVID-19 was like a symphony without a conductor.
 As a result, state and local officials did a lot of improvisation, sometimes in concert with the private sector, but the overall effect was at times dissonant.

 A key example of that was the lack of a unified communications strategy to update the public and explain the rationale for protocols like social distancing.
 John Barry, a historian who wrote a definitive book on the 1918 Spanish flu pandemic and was brought in to help shape the 2005 National Strategy for Pandemic Influenza, recalls an exchange with a public health official who was shying away from giving a direct assessment out of fear of scaring the public.